superseriousbusiness/gotosocial/docs/faq.md

 - **How can I sign up for a server?** Right now the only way to create an account is by the server's admin to run a command directly on the server.
 A web-based signup flow is in the roadmap but not implemented yet.

 - **Why's it still in alpha?** Take a look at the [list of open bugs](https://github.com/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and the [roadmap](https://github.com/superseriousbusiness/gotosocial/blob/main/ROADMAP.md) for a more detailed rundown, but the main missing features at the time of this writing are:
-    * reporting posts to admins
     * muting conversations
     * backfill of posts
     * web-based signup
     * profile metadata fields
     * lists of users
-    * pinning posts to your profile
     * polls
     * scheduling posts
     * account migration